Safety and liveness properties

 Properties of an execution of a computer program—particularly for concurrent and distributed systems—have long been formulated by giving safety properties ("bad things don't happen") and liveness properties ("good things do happen").

-A simple example will illustrate safety and liveness.
 A program is totally correct with respect to a precondition $P$ and postcondition $Q$ if any execution started in a state satisfying $P$ terminates in a state satisfying $Q$.
 Total correctness is a conjunction of a safety property and a liveness property: